matjon/em3371-controller/Documentation/reverse_engineering.md

 After powering on the device, the date gets set to 2016-01-01.
 Sometimes the device sends incorrect time data such as "2020-12-15 10:60:00" instead of the expected "2020-12-15 11:00:00", it is necessary to account for this.
-The time is in local timezone, exactly just as is shown on the device's screen.
+The time is in the local timezone, exactly just as is shown on the device screen.

 See discussion of timezone in description of "function number 0x80 - set weather